• Skip to primary navigation

 What is Text To Speech Application?

-The Text To Speech Application (TTS) allows users to see text and hear it read aloud simultaneously.
-Many apps are available, but typically as text appears on the screen, it’s spoken.
-Some software uses a computer-generated voice, and others use a recorded human voice.
+The Text Speech Application (TTS) allows users to see text and hear it read aloud simultaneously.
+Many apps are available, but typically, as text appears on the screen, it’s spoken.
+Some software uses a computer-generated voice, while others use a recorded voice.

 Text To Speech For Free

-There are so many text-to-speech free software available online, but if you choose the type of voice you wish to listen to.
-Then Google also provides software that supports many languages, and it is FREE of charge and easy to use.
+So many text-to-speech free software is available online, but if you choose the type of voice you wish to listen to.
+Google also provides software that supports many languages, and it is FREE of charge and easy to use.
 You can configure the voice and speed options by changing the settings on our options page.

 Functional Test Cases For Text To Speech Application